-For like five or six years, there was a running joke about how only white people loved Donald Glover and Childish Gambino.
+For like five or six years, there was a running joke about how only white people loved Donald Glover aka Childish Gambino.
 And I found that odd, because I’m not white, and I’ve been a fan of him since Community.

 In an episode of Girls, his character expertly rails on those Bohemians, like Lena Dunham’s character, who pick up African American men like they would a new puppy or a ukulele and a chai latte.
 His character poignantly, humorously, with biting honesty notes about her character:

 “Oh, I’m a white girl, and I moved to New York and I’m having a great time, and, Oh, I’ve got a fixed-gear bike, and I’m going to date a black guy and we’re going to go to a dangerous part of town.”

 Last year, Jordan Peele showed millions literal and figurative dangers of dating a liberal white woman whose parents would have “voted for Obama three times” if they could have.
 I’ve got so many mixed-race friends with strong black daddies who only wanted their kids to be kids, but whose children only met resistance from both sides.

 I do agree that fetishizing Caucasian women is problematic.
 As soon as you turn someone into an idea, you gotta know you have already messed up.
 And I think a lot of Brothers chase white women for the adventure, the boast, the unconscious attempt to dominate the successor of the predecessor who dominated our ancestors.

 I think everyone should have full access to enter relationships with anyone they deem acceptable.
 And my beautiful black Sisters are by no means an exception.
 That’s something I hate about hearing people trash Serena Williams for having a baby with Alexis Ohanian (who is of German and Armenian descent), calling out black women for being hypocritical in supporting this union but frowning upon similar opposite gender unions.

 I was raised by the strongest black woman I’ve ever known.
 I celebrate black women and am proud to have had them as friends and lovers.
 So many black men, sadly, have given black women reason to be guarded and self-conscious.
 I was even guilty of it for years, thinking they didn’t measure up to the beauty standard set by Europeans for generations.
 And I’m ashamed to say that, because I would be nothing without a black woman.

 That’s not to say that whites who date blacks are absolved of racism.
 I have known blonde, blue-eyed mothers of biracial children who hate blacks just as much as those white sheet-wearing gentlemen.
 Loving black dick isn’t the same as loving black people.

 I’ve been around so many whites who adore our music and our culture, saying the N-word, and drinking the Kool-Aid, yet wouldn’t touch a black person in any shape or form.
 Some girl once told me I’d be everything she looked for in a man, were it not for my skin color.
-This is what happens.

 Condemning people and ordering them not to intermingle is counter to civil rights to begin with.
 It plays right into the idea of segregation as an unstoppable force, a necessary way to deal with ideological and cultural differences, on top of skin color, a biological and evolutionary imperative.

 One of my relatives told me if I married someone white after she died, she’d come out the ground and murder me, then go back to her dirt nap.
 Yeah, that sucked to hear as a 3 year-old in love with Marilyn Monroe.

 And look, I’m not so naive to miss the complexities and the complications that can arise when someone tries to erase your cultural identity.
 Entire courses are taught about the effects of systemic and social racism and colorism on Negroid psychology.
 So, we shouldn’t be telling our sons that they’re coons for dating outside their race.

 Black men, don’t toss out your Bone Thugs and pick up Dave Matthews just to make someone like you.
-If you enter a union with anyone, I imagine that subtle changes will happen, simply out of the nature of being with them.
-But don’t sacrifice every fundamental thing about who you are, your identity, to tailor to another person’s taste…because clearly that person doesn’t accept you for you if you must alter who you are for them.
+If you enter a union with anyone, I imagine that subtle changes will happen.
+That is simply out of the nature of being with them.
+But don’t sacrifice every fundamental thing about who you are, your identity, to tailor to another person’s taste.
+Clearly that person doesn’t accept you for you if you must alter who you are for them.

-I love Kanye, and despite everything he’s said, I’ll still listen to his music and still be supportive of him because I think his greatest illness is that he’s mentally ill.
+I love Kanye despite everything he’s said.
+I’ll still listen to his music and still be supportive of him because I think his greatest illness is that he’s mentally ill.
 But as Nicki Minaj said in 2016, she wasn’t slamming him for his lyrics in “Gold Digger” because he was just “telling the truth.”

 “So stick by his side